-As we come from Purim, let us follow the example of Mordechai - let us listen to our youth recite to us holy words of faith and trust in the One Above ... let them give us hope and confidence in the future.
+And as we approach Purim, let us follow the example of Mordechai - let us listen to our youth recite to us holy words of faith and trust in the One Above ... let them give us hope and confidence in the future.